Catastrophic Impacts of Fast Fashion Trends on Environment

 In most of the countries in which garments are produced, untreated toxic wastewaters from textile factories are dumped directly into the rivers.
 Wastewater contains toxic substances such as lead, mercury, and arsenic, among others.

 These are extremely harmful to the aquatic life and the health of the millions of people living by those river banks.
 The contamination also reaches the sea and eventually spreads around the globe.
 Another major source of water contamination is the use of fertilizers for cotton production, which heavily pollutes runoff waters and evaporation waters.

 An eco-friendly approach toward clothing manufacturing is crucial.
 Manufacturers are required to invest in cleaner technologies, the fashion industry to employ sustainable business models, and policymakers to modify legislation.

-Designers can male changes such as creating low or zero-waste patterns, patterns where none of a piece of fabric goes unused.
+Designers can make changes such as creating low or zero-waste patterns, patterns where not a single piece of fabric goes unused.
 More classic and uniform collections can be created with modifications for the traditional two to four seasons instead of the 12 to 24 collections per year.

 However, these pieces are typically made of higher-quality fabrics and stitching and will last longer.
 Hence, the impacts of fashion will be less of a threat to the environment.